Dalian iron ore extends rally on improved steel margins, low inventory

 By Amy Lv and Dominique Patton

-BEIJING, May 18 (Reuters) - Dalian iron ore futures extended gains for the fourth day in a row on Thursday, supported by improved steel margins, production resuming and the persistent low inventory at Chinese steel mills.
+BEIJING, May 18 (Reuters) - Dalian iron ore futures extended gains for a fourth session in a row on Thursday, supported by improved steel margins, production resuming and the persistently low inventory at Chinese steel mills.

-That brings the total decline since late April to 7.6%, according to Reuters calculation based on Mysteel data.
+That brings the total decline in inventories since late April to 7.6%, according to Reuters calculation based on Mysteel data.

 A few mills in North China's Shanxi province had restarted operations of blast furnaces that had been suspended earlier, consultancy Shanghai Metals Market (SMM) said in a report.